Go to main content Skip and go to the footer

 • Why do we feel like imposters?

-• The impact of imposter syndrome
+• The impact of imposter syndrome.

-• How to overcome imposter syndrome
+• How to overcome imposter syndrome.

-Tackling Bullying and Discrimination in the Workplace
+Keynote by speaker Joanne Lockwood: Tackling Bullying & Discrimination in the Workplace

 In a survey conducted, it was found that almost 30% of employees have experienced workplace bullying, and 43% of employees who work from home reported being bullied.